prolificinteractive/material-calendarview/docs/README.md

 ## TODO

 Write and organize the documentation.
-Focus on customizability with real world senarios.
+Focus on customizability with real world scenarios.